 Whether you are looking for a job or an internship, there are a variety of search strategies available to obtain your dream position.
 Please read our Recruiting and Networking Policies before beginning and here's our job or internship search tools' handout.

-For information about funding for unpaid Internships, please see the Off Term Funding Guide.
+Funding for unpaid Internships: Off Term Funding Guide.

 AVOID JOB SEARCH SCAMS!
 College students are frequently targeted by job search scams -- protect yourself.

 Internships are an important component of your Thayer School experience.
 As you develop your skills and knowledge through academic work, it is critical to begin to apply them in real work settings.
 This kind of experiential learning that you can get through an internship accomplishes two things.
 First, it demonstrates to employers that you are able to successfully operate in and contribute to an organization or business.
 Second, it allows you to test your career interests and goals, helping you to explore and determine if a career field or industry is the right fit for you.

 Begin your search with the end in mind: What do you want from an internship?